 So, by making remerchandising part of your replenishment process, that 2nd wave of marketing needed to expedite turnover won’t come as a surprise.
 You’ll have already planned for it.

-Running a sale is a classic way to increase demand and eliminate dead inventory.
+Running a sale is a classic way to increase consumer demand and eliminate dead inventory.
 Some retailers wisely build post-holiday sales into their marketing calendars to get rid of seasonal leftovers.
 (Consider leaning on your historical sales trends to plan promotions following periods of high demand.)

 Meanwhile, other retailers will run seemingly spontaneous flash sales.
 For the customer, these sales are a fun surprise.
 But for retailers, it’s a great tactic to rush excess inventory out the door before it becomes dead stock or accrues expensive holding costs.